cue-lang/cuelang.org/hugo/content/en/docs/tutorial/working-with-the-central-registry/index.md

 }
 {{< /code-tab >}}{{< /code-tabs >}}

-This imports the `frostyconfig` package first introduced in the tutorial on [working with a custom registry]({{< relref "docs/tutorial/working-with-a-custom-module-registry" >}}).
+This imports the `frostyconfig` package first introduced in the tutorial
+{{< linkto/inline "tutorial/working-with-a-custom-module-registry" >}}.
 Instead of depending on a version of that module published to a custom registry, we have instead published a version to the Central Registry.
 In our local module we define some concrete values for the configuration, constrained by the `frostyconfig.#Config` schema.

 {{< /step >}}